 400 or so of the best castles, towers, historic houses and stately homes: most may be visited, either as visitor attractions, gardens, hotels, places that offer accommodation or weddings venues.
 New material added most days.

 Welcome to the website for The Castles of Scotland by Martin Coventry, the fifth edition of which was published by Goblinshead in November 2015.
-Both hardback and paperback editions are available.
-Sales and reception have been excellent.
+We have now sold out of the hardback and paperback editions.
+Sales and reception were excellent.
+We are planning a sixth edition, probably in late 2020 or early 2021.

 This acclaimed and popular book is the definitive and most comprehensive work available, the ‘Bible of Scottish Castles’ and a ‘a proud and worthy successor to MacGibbon and Ross’.

-The Best Castles section with Top 20 has been added with a selection of the best, most interesting or scenic of castles, towers, historic houses, mansions and other places, and some new sites.
+The Best Castles section with Top 20 has been added with a selection of the best, along with Outlander sites and traffic top 20s, most interesting or scenic of castles, towers, historic houses, mansions and other places, and some new sites.
 The text is mostly the same as in the book, but a far more extensive range of illustrations and photos has been added.
 This is still under construction and there will be a comprehensive index of places eventually added.
 A developing feature is the map, which is still being compiled.

-This new edition comes in a deluxe hardback edition plus 64 pages of colour photographs, as well as the new paperback edition.
+This new edition came in a deluxe hardback edition plus 64 pages of (121) colour photographs, as well as the new paperback edition.

 Not only covering all the castles, towers and fortified houses of Scotland, also included are hundreds of mansions, historic houses, stately homes, and many other properties and lands.